 - Learn to be safe online

 - Find financial advice, discounts, offers

 - Shop, pay bills, manage accounts online

 - Online help for benefits, health and more

 Northumberland Community Development Network 01668 219879 or 07775 817544, email info@ncdn.org www.ncdn.org

 NCDN has recruited over 40 people as digital volunteers since the project started, with around 10 active at any time.
 Support sessions deal with both community and techie issues where volunteers can also pick up ideas from each other.

 Particular thanks to Gordon for his tireless volunteering, and support for the website and social media

-Our website includes all kinds of useful resources for anyone aiming to help someone else to get online, including a volunteer blog and monthly 'homework' http://www.ncdn.org/digitalinclusion/digital-volunteers/digital-volunteers-resources NCDN is pleased to be a partner in a three year project led by Age UK Northumberland supporting people who are over 55 to get their 'money to go round.'
-NCDN takes a lead on digital inclusion supported by BRIC and together we have provided supports for 250 older people each year.
+NCDN successfully completed a three-year programme as an active partner in the Money Go Round partnership led by Age UK Northumberland, supporting people aged over 55 to get their 'money to go round.'
+NCDN took a lead on digital inclusion supported by BRIC and together we have provided support for 250 older people each year.